cloudControl/documentation/Platform documentation.md

 **TL;DR:**

  * You can scale up or down anytime by adding more containers (horizontal scaling) or changing the container size (vertical scaling).
+ * User performance monitoring and load testing to determine the optimal scaling settings for your app.

 When scaling your apps you have two options.
 You can either scale horizontally by adding more containers, or scale vertically by changing the container size.